bobpetitchat/whereswaldo/README.md

-this was a full stack project for the odin project's javascript curriculum. the goal of the project is to create a "wheres waldo" type of game that incorporates a backend. the player must find 3 hidden characters.
+this was a full stack project for the odin project's javascript curriculum.
+Reactjs for the frontend, and firebase for the backend. its a scavenger hunt type of game where the player has to find 3 hidden characters.